isomer04/react_projects/DataDashBoard/README.md

 - [x] Filters use different input types such as a text input, a selection, or a slider
 - [x] The user can enter specific bounds for filter values

+- [x] The site's customized dashboard contains more content that explains what is interesting about the data
+- [x] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented:

 * [ ] List anything else that you added to improve the site's functionality!